 Click on the highlighted letters in the alphabet below to view members working in this country.

-Transforming the lives of children born with clubfoot in Africa, and around the world, through low-cost, nonsurgical treatment, enabling them to live active, productive, and healthy lives.
+Transforms the lives of children born with clubfoot through low-cost, nonsurgical treatment, enabling them to live active, productive, and healthy lives.
 Reaching 24,000 children and counting, our vision is a world free from disability caused by clubfoot.

 Provides clean drinking water and sanitation to African schools through programs with U.S. schools.
 Your donation will support water, sanitation and hygiene education (WASH) to schools in Africa through our educational partner school campaign.

 Empowers poor African children, women and families to escape poverty through community-based self-help programs that improve health, expand education, create businesses, and protect wildlife.